 We all have those amazing tools that we always use and that not only once saved our (work) lives.

-A few months ago we were sharing with you our favourite Chrome Extensions.
-Now, it’s time to share a list of the tools we used most during our first years as a start-up.
+Now, it’s time to share a list of tools we used most during our first years as a start-up.

 Tools for writing

 Writefull is an app that provides feedback on your writing by checking your text against databases of correct language.
 It comes in two forms – as an app and as a Chrome extension- and its smooth integration options make it easy for you to write better.